andrewzm/FRK/README.md

 Title: Fixed Rank Kriging

-Version: 2.0.1
+Version: 2.1.5

-Date: 2021-05-26
+Date: 2023-01-30

 Author: Andrew Zammit-Mangion, Matthew Sainsbury-Dale

 Maintainer: Andrew Zammit-Mangion <andrewzm@gmail.com>

-Description: Fixed Rank Kriging is a tool for spatial/spatio-temporal modelling and prediction with large datasets.
-The approach decomposes the field, and hence the covariance function, using a fixed set of *r* basis functions, where *r* is typically much smaller than the number of data points (or polygons) *m*.
-This low-rank basis-function representation facilitates the modelling of 'big' spatial/spatio-temporal data.
-The method naturally allows for non-stationary, anisotropic covariance functions.
-Discretisation of the spatial domain into so-called basic areal units (BAUs) facilitates the use of observations with varying support (i.e., both point-referenced and areal supports, potentially simultaneously), and prediction over arbitrary user-specified regions.
-The package `FRK` caters for Gaussian and non-Gaussian data, employing a spatial generalised linear mixed model (GLMM) framework  to cater for Poisson, binomial, negative-binomial, gamma, and inverse-Gaussian distributed data. `FRK` also supports inference over various manifolds, including the 2D plane and 3D sphere, and it provides helper functions to model, fit, predict, and plot with relative ease.
-Zammit-Mangion and Cressie (2021) describe `FRK` in a Gaussian setting, and detail it's use of basis functions and BAUs.
+Description: A tool for spatial/spatio-temporal modelling and prediction with large datasets.
+The approach models the field, and hence the covariance function, using a set of basis functions.
+This fixed-rank basis-function representation facilitates the modelling of big data, and the method naturally allows for non-stationary, anisotropic covariance functions.
+Discretisation of the spatial domain into so-called basic areal units (BAUs) facilitates the use of observations with varying support (i.e., both point-referenced and areal supports, potentially simultaneously), and prediction over arbitrary user-specified regions. `FRK` also supports inference over various manifolds, including the 2D plane and 3D sphere, and it provides helper functions to model, fit, predict, and plot with relative ease.
+Version 2.0.0 and above also supports the modelling of non-Gaussian data (e.g., Poisson, binomial, negative-binomial, gamma, and inverse-Gaussian) by employing a generalised linear mixed model (GLMM) framework.
+Zammit-Mangion and Cressie <doi:10.18637/jss.v098.i04> describe `FRK` in a Gaussian setting, and detail its use of basis functions and BAUs, while Sainsbury-Dale et al. <arXiv:2110.02507> describe `FRK` in a non-Gaussian setting; two vignettes are available that summarise these papers and provide additional examples.

 * Cressie, N., & Johannesson, G. (2008).
 Fixed rank kriging for very large spatial data sets.
 Journal of the Royal Statistical Society: Series B, 70, 209–226.
 * Zammit-Mangion A, Cressie N (2021).
 “FRK: an R package for spatial and spatio-temporal prediction with large datasets.”
 Journal of Statistical Software, In press.